Engee documentation

 No description has been provided for this image

 Now let's move on to the next block, the interleaving block.
-Interleaving is a technique used in data transmission systems to improve error resilience.
-The basic idea is to change the order of the data before transmission, so that neighbouring bits or characters are separated in the stream.
+Interleaving is a technique used in data transmission systems to increase error tolerance.
+The basic idea is to change the order of the data before transmission, and then neighboring bits or characters will be separated in the stream.

 image_2.png

-This block is implemented using Engee Function.
-It has as input the number of interleaving groups and the input signal itself.
+This block is implemented using the Engee Function.
+At the input, it has the number of interleaving groups and the input signal itself.

 index = mod((i - 1) * n, N) + div(i - 1, div(N, n)) + 1